Yossioren/AttacksonImplementationsCourseBook/chapters/03_Temporal_SC_2.md

 assume we can find out when the controller is transmitting (it is a very intensive operation that takes battery life and also radiates).
-So we know the moment in time when it is transmitting, did the encryption happened before or after the transmition?
-The ansewr is before.
+So we know the moment in time when it is transmitting, did the encryption happened before or after the transmission?
+The answer is before.
 Let’s assume that the counter stored in the memory and let’s say we found the moment in time when the chip is reading from memory.
 Did it happen before or after the encryption?
 The answer is after, since we need the counter to be included in the message that will be sent.
 We can also make more assumptions such as “the AES uses an 8 bit data pack or 16 bit or 32 bit".
-Some of these assumptions might be wrong but the “vizata" method will help us to find out if they are wrong.
+Some of these assumptions might be wrong but the “Vaizata" method will help us to find out if they are wrong.

 So first of all we make a simple assumption, that the smart card is